 Video Game | Action, Adventure, Sci-Fi

-It is several years after the end of mankind's war against the Kilrathi.
-Col. Christopher Blair is called back into active duty by the Terran Confederation to help stop acts of terrorism ...
-See full summary »
+It is several years after mankind's war against the Kilrathi.
+Col. Christopher Blair is called back into duty by the Terran Confederation to help stop acts of terrorism that appear to be taking place against Confed by Border Worlds forces.

 After destroying or disabling the Lexington, we see a cut scene of Seether and Captain Paulson escaping in a shuttle.
 On the original PC six disc release we get a close up of Seether cutting Paulson's throat.
 However, on the Playstation and DVD version we get an alternate take where Paulson's 'execution' takes place just out of view.
 Also, Seether tells Paulson to "Stop whining" in this alternate take.
 The original close up take is viewable on the DVD version by accessing the video file directly on the DVD disc.